Maximising Success in the Recruitment Hiring Process

 Ways to enhance the candidate experience:

-• Provide timely feedback at each stage.
+- Provide timely feedback after each interview stage.

 Step 7: Optimise Onboarding for New Hires